sb2345/okckd.github.io/source/_posts/cc150v5/2014-09-15-linked-list-palindrome.md

 1. get ending value
 1. if starting == ending and middle part is valid, then true.

-This code is not easy to write, and hard to think.
+This code is pretty hard to think.

-It's best to know both iterative and recursive solution.

 ### Code

-Iterative
+Iterative (with stack)

 	public static boolean isPalindrome1(LinkedListNode head) {
 		int len = getListLength(head);